-Mr. Barker has particular experience in the area of spectrum auctions, and he has been involved in all aspects of their implementation for a variety of telecommunications clients since the Federal Communications Commission was first granted auction authority in 1993.
-In addition, he has significant experience with the regulatory and legal issues affecting MVPDs, including cable, DBS, telephone company and Internet video providers.
+Mr. Barker has particular experience in the area of spectrum auctions, and has been involved in all aspects of their implementation for a variety of telecommunications clients since the Federal Communications Commission was first granted auction authority in 1993.
+In addition, he has significant experience with the regulatory and legal issues affecting MVPDs, including cable, DBS, telephone companies, and Internet video providers.

 Prior to entering the practice of law, Mr. Barker served as a law clerk to Judge Peter T. Fay, United States Court of Appeals for the Eleventh Circuit, from 1990 to 1991.